Executable contract-first for agent-built APIs

 The case list

-Reads the case list the agent wrote — 201 / 409 / 403 laid out as structured cases.
+Reads the decisions the agent recorded — 201 / 409 / 403 laid out as cases, plus the generated surface report.
+Confirms what was decided, not how the agent got there.

-The runnable contract
+The executable contract

 Example: team invites